Christopher Kippenberger: Véhicule

 Christopher Kippenberger’s Véhicule brand was founded in 2019 as a multi-channel platform for “avant-garde transportation.”
 Véhicule’s first undertaking was an annual magazine exploring the intersections between transportation, popular culture and fine art.
 The 2020 issue of Véhicule Magazine featured an in-depth investigation of the Miami drug smuggling and powerboating scene in the 1980s.

-In tandem with this feature, Kippenberger founded Véhicule Marine—a Florida-based firm specializing in designing and developing high-powered seagoing watercraft.

-The Véhicule lineup also features Véhicule Automotive, a project initiated by Kippenberger.
-Véhicule Automotive has focused their efforts on high-end restorations of classic G-Wagens, modifying them with new engines, suspensions and interior fittings.

-Véhicule has since expanded to include collections of related apparel.
+Véhicule Marine is a Florida-based firm specializing in designing and developing high-powered seagoing watercraft.
+Véhicule Automotive is another segment of the brand, which restored of G-Wagens, modifying them with new engines, suspensions and interior fittings.
+Véhicule has also expanded to include apparel.